 To know more about INS Kalvari, visit the linked article

-Relevant Questions for India-Maldives Relations
+Frequently Asked Questions about India-Maldives Relations

 When did the Maldives establish diplomatic relations with India?